apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Applications are there

 ### ETCD Cluster
-- I is for archiving everything.
+- Iف is for archiving everything.
 Key-value pair DB.
-Jason-based
+Jason-based.
+- ETCD is an open source distributed key-value store used to hold and manage thecritical information that distributed systems need to keep running.

 ### Kube Scheduler
 - scheduled which workloads is going to be assigned to which worker